-Our team of almost 1000 volunteers is implicit to the work of the Hospice of St Francis.
+Our team of over 1200 volunteers is implicit to the work of the Hospice of St Francis.
 They help to raise money, care for patients, welcome visitors, support families, highlight our work in the community and keep everything running smoothly.
 Our volunteers go the extra mile and ensure that all of our patients and their loved ones receive ‘total care when time is precious.’

 If you are from an organisation that wishes to support the work of the Hospice, why not call us to find out how your team could help or see if there are opportunities for individual persons.

 Bigger teams are welcome to do some gardening, prepare for Fundraising events or engage in our Trading work.
 You can learn about the care provided, give support to one of the teams and any projects the Hospice may need assistance with and find out more about financially supporting the Hospice, directly funding patient care.

 If your company has a specialist skill or can offer to help the Hospice by providing your expert service, do get in touch with our Corporate Fundraiser.